- Joint pain brought on and exacerbated by activity and relieved with rest.

 At the population level, osteoarthritis results in substantial morbidity and disability, particularly among the elderly.
 It is the leading indication for several hundred thousand knee and hip replacement surgeries performed each year in the United States.
 Therefore, much effort has been invested in improving the understanding of the epidemiology of this disorder, including identifying the risk factors that predispose persons to osteoarthritis, especially ones that are reversible or modifiable.

 Several factors heighten the risk of incident osteoarthritis, including age, gender, joint injury, and obesity.
-Although the clinical manifestations ...
+Although the clinical manifestations of osteoarthritis can ...